ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 }
 ```

 The code above will create a CNAME record in your domain's hosted zone which will be used to validate the certificate which you created.
-However if you try to apply the code to create te certificate and create the record at the same time, yu will get an error message that looks like the own below
+However if you try to apply the code to create te certificate and create the record at the same time, you will get an error message that looks like the own below

-(image ? for_each error)
+(image 7 for_each error)

 This is why we will run the `terraform apply` command in two stages as you will see eventually.